-BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine BRP parts without charge for parts and labor, at any authorized BRP dealer during the warranty coverage period.
+BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine BRP parts without charge for parts and labor, at any authorized BRP dealer during the warranty coverage period under the conditions described herein.
+BRP's responsibility is limited to making the required repairs or replacements of parts.
+No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the sport boat to the owner.